-Wauchula State Bank is offering small businesses these tips to help prevent corporate account takeover:
+Wauchula State Bank & Trust is offering small businesses these tips to help prevent corporate account takeover:

 - Educate your employees.
 You and your employees are the first line of defense against corporate account takeover.
 A strong security program paired with employee education about the warning signs, safe practices, and responses to a suspected takeover are essential to protecting your company and customers.

 - Hire a professional to help protect your online environment.
 Many small businesses don’t spend money to hire a professional, which is the number one reason they are a target!
 It is important to protect your cyber environment just as you would your cash and physical location.
 Do not use unprotected internet connections.
 Encrypt sensitive data and keep updated virus protections on your computer.
 Don’t share passwords and enable two-factor authentication when available.